parthgg3112/ELT_Retail_Pipeline/README.md

 ## Project Overview

 The pipeline collects data from various sources (OLTP database, external API, CSV files), lands it in an AWS S3 data lake, and then processes it through Snowflake's Medallion Architecture (Bronze, Silver, Gold layers) using Streams and Tasks for near real-time transformations.
-Orchestration can be handled using Github Actions & AWS EventBridge, currently it's just manual running of scripts, while once into S3 buckets, snoflake takes care of itself
+Orchestration can be handled using Github Actions & AWS EventBridge, currently it's just manual running of scripts, while once into S3 buckets, snowflake takes care of itself

 ##  Key Features